jarreed0/ArchGE/README.md

+ArchGE as of now has been scrapped.
+A completely rewritten version will replace this soon.

 # ArchGE 0.2 - A 2D and 3D Game Engine written in C++ and using SDL2 and OpenGL #
 Created by Archeantus Games